Title: Section 487.7 - Resident services

 (iv) there is a complaint or evidence of resident abuse;

 (vi) a resident behaves in a manner that directly impairs the well-being, care or safety of the resident or any other resident or which substantially interferes with the orderly operation of the facility;

 (vii) a resident is involved in an accident on or off the facility grounds which results in such resident requiring medical care, attention or services; or

 (viii) it is believed that a felony crime may have been committed by or against a resident.

 (12) The operator must:

-(i) place a copy of the Incident Report (DSS-3123) in the resident's individual record;
+(i) place a copy of the Incident Report in the resident's individual record;

-(ii) maintain a chronological log or record of all Incident Reports (DSS-3123) prepared, which includes identification of the resident or residents involved and the type of incident; and
+(ii) maintain a chronological log or record of all Incident Reports prepared, which includes identification of the resident or residents involved and the type of incident;

-(iii) submit a copy of Incident Reports (DSS-3123) required in paragraph (11) of this subdivision to the appropriate regional office of the Department.
+(iii) submit a copy of any Incident Reports required in paragraph (11) of this subdivision to the appropriate regional office of the Department; and

-(13) The operator must include the resident's version of the events leading to an accident or incident involving such resident, unless the resident objects, on all required Incident Reports (DSS-3123).
+(13) The operator must include the resident's version of the events leading to an accident or incident involving such resident, unless the resident objects, on all required Incident Reports.